 • The primary endpoint was clinical remission at week 12, defined as a Mayo stool frequency subscore of 0 or 1 (not increased from baseline), a rectal bleeding subscore of 0, and a Mayo endoscopic subscore (MES) of 0 or 1 without friability.

-• Multiplicity-controlled secondary endpoints at week 12 included clinical response, symptomatic remission, endoscopic improvement, and histo-endoscopic mucosal improvement (HEMI).
+• Multiplicity-controlled secondary endpoints at week 12 and week 24 included clinical response, symptomatic remission, and endoscopic improvement.
+Other mulitplicity controlled secondary endpoints included histo-endoscopic mucosal improvement (HEMI) at week 12 and clinical remission (week 24).

 Results